-Aerators fall into several different categories as follows:
+Aerator falls into several different categories as follows:

-Floating Surface Aerators
+Floating Surface aerator

-Fixed-in-Place Surface Aerators
+Fixed-in-Place Surface aerator

-Compressed Air Diffusers
+Compressed Air diffuser

 The OxyTurbine® Aerator is a self-aspirating aerator.
 This means that it draws air by suction from the atmosphere.
 It does not need high-dollar canister oxygen or a compressed air system to generate and inject oxygen into the body of water.
-Also, due to its design, it is virtually impossible for the turbine to clog.
+Also, due to its design, it is almost impossible for the turbine to clog.

 A sufficient number of OxyTurbine® Aerators can help aerobes attack and dissolve the solids that have dropped to the bottom of the first basin.
-Such action can prolong or hopefully eliminate the need for dredging the pond.
+Such action can prolong or hopefully end the need for dredging the pond.

 The OxyTurbine® Aerator also works well in systems where sewage is treated close to where it is created.
 An example would be an onsite package plant.
-Other examples include large septic tanks and biofilters.
+Other examples include large septic tanks and filters.

-The Aerator model is particularly cost effective for tertiary treatment systems where water is to be discharged into environmentally sensitive eco-systems.
+The Aerator model is particularly cost-effective for tertiary treatment systems where water is to be discharged into environmentally sensitive eco-systems.
 Such treated water is sometimes disinfected chemically before releases into a stream or a groundwater recharge zone for agriculture purposes.

 Each Aerator configuration is operated by a low horsepower electric motor.
-The power requirements of the motor can be sized to meet the electrical requirements of your treatment system, from 220 volts and up.
+The power requirements of the motor can be sized to meet the electrical needs of your treatment system, from 220 volts and up.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.